 - Apply knowledge of a specialized writing/communication topic

-The writing for the professions certificate requires eighteen credits, including nine credits of core classes and nine elective credits.
+The writing for the professions certificate requires 18 credits, including 9 credits of core classes and 9 elective credits.
 Students must achieve a minimum grade of C (2.0) or better for all courses required for the program.

 Required courses: (9 credits)

 And choose one of the following two courses: